 How it works..

 NAPALM provides another module for network validation which is the napalm_validate module.
-This module is mainly used to perform auditing and compliance reports for the network infrastructure and the main goal is to provide an intended state for the network defined and declared in a YAML document formatted in a specific format following the same structure that the different NAPALM getters uses.
+This module is mainly used to perform auditing and generating compliance reports for the network infrastructure.
+The main idea is to declare the intended state of the network and define it in a YAML document.
+This YAML file has a specific format following the same structure that the different NAPALM getters uses.
 In this YAML file we specify the NAPALM facts that we want to retrieve from the network and the expected output that we expect the network state to be like.

 We supply these validation files to napalm_validate module and NAPALM will connect to the devices, retrieve the facts specified in these validation files and compare the output retrieved from the network against the network stated declared in these validation files.
 Finally, it generates a compliance_report object which has the result of the comparison and whether the network complies with these validation files or not.
 We also set the ignore_errors parameter in order to continue with the other tasks in this playbook in case the device doesn’t comply, so we can capture this compliance problem in the compliance report that we will generate.